-is a relatively lightly spined cholla, forming untidy clumps with thin branches, up to 6 inches long and less than one inch across.
+is a relatively lightly-spined cholla, forming untidy clumps with thin branches, up to 6 inches long and less than one inch across.
+Tubercles are fairly prominent, up to an inch in length.
 The thick white spines usually number 1 or 2 per areole, but may be absent.

 .
 The candle cholla is found mostly in the arid, lightly populated grasslands of New Mexico and west Texas, so is not often encountered.